dwyl/home/README.md

 our foreman moved on to a different project leaving us with an unfinished exterior building
 (i.e. building site!) 🚧 <br />
-We requested numerous quotes from local construction companies but none had availability/willingness to help us. 🤦‍♀️ Since then we have made _modest_ progress on the exterior, but in construction, anything that is not _finished_ is still a building site ... 🏗️
+We requested several quotes
+from local construction companies but none had availability to help us. 🤦‍♀️ <br />
+We have made _modest_ progress on the exterior with the help of day labourers, but in construction, anything that is not _finished_ is still a building site ... 🏗️